LauLauThom/knimeTGMM_reloaded/README.md

 The Knime extensions (Image Processing and External Tools) needed by the workflow will be installed automatically by Knime upon opening the workflow.

-The original TGMM repository contains the necessary software to run this workflow (TGMM 1.0) and an example dataset under `data>data`.
+The original TGMM repository contains the necessary software to run this workflow (TGMM 1.0) as well as some documentation/user-guide and an example dataset under `data>data`.
 You can find it at: https://sourceforge.net/projects/tgmm/files/.
 TGMM 1.0 is also available at https://git.rcc.uchicago.edu/open-source/TGMM but this version was returning CUDA errors with out configuration.
 TGMM 2.0 is also available but not compiled.